Why Pursue a Part-Time Ph.D.?

 Part-time doctoral students must complete the same number of academic credits and other requirements as full-time students.
 As a result, the time to complete the degree program may take as long as seven or eight years even if you already have a master's degree.

 Like full-time students, individuals enrolled in a part-time Ph.D. program must take a qualifying exam to determine that they're ready to start the dissertation process.
-This exam may be offered as an oral examination in front of advisory board of your department.
+This exam may be offered as an oral examination in front of an advisory board of your department.